The U.S. has dropped out of the top 20 happiest countries for the first time in history.

 According to the report, young Americans (under 30) are now less happy than older generations, a reversal of traditional age-related trends in happiness.

-Despite high GDP per capita, increasing economic disparity and weaker social safety nets may be eroding happiness.
+Despite high GDP per capita, increasing economic disparity and weaker social safety nets may erode happiness.

-Countries in Central and Eastern Europe, such as Lithuania and Czechia, have shown significant improvements in happiness rankings, contributing to the US’s relative decline.
+Yet countries in Central and Eastern Europe, such as Lithuania and Czechia, show improvements in happiness rankings, contributing to the U.S.’s relative decline.

 Meanwhile, countries like Saudi Arabia, Czechia, and Slovenia have climbed the ranks, reflecting a global reshuffling driven by diverse cultural and policy landscapes.